 10 Tips For Exercising a Senior Dog

 Looking for some ways to keep your older dog fit and active?
 From the importance of a daily walking routine to using low impact exercises, here’s 10 tips for exercising a senior dog.

 1. Check With Your Before Changing Your Exercise Routine

-When it comes to exercising a senior dog it’s a good idea to schedule an appointment with your vet before changing their routine.
-It’s a good idea to write down your questions and concerns before the appointment to make sure you don’t miss anything; I can’t even tell you how many times I’ve said “I forgot to ask about that” after an appointment.
+When it comes to exercising a senior dog it’s a good idea to schedule an appointment with your vet before changing up their routine.
+And be sure to write down your questions and concerns before the appointment to make sure you don’t miss anything; I can’t even tell you how many times I’ve said “I forgot to ask about that” after an appointment.

-Your vet will be able to access your dog’s condition and help you come up with an exercise routine that’s suited for your dog.
+Your vet will be able to access your dog’s condition and help you come up with an exercise routine that’s well suited for your dog.

 2. Enjoy A Daily Walking Routine Together